7 Things Students Should Know about Student Loans

 By Kathryn Knight Randolph

-As you search for the perfect college, student loans are the last thing on your mind.
+Taking on any debt isn’t ideal.
 However, student loans may be the one thing that will make your collegiate dreams possible.
-Therefore, it bears getting to know student loans a little sooner than you may think necessary.
+Therefore, it bears getting to know student loans now so you can decide which solutions are best for your situation.

 1. Student loans are part of the financial aid package.